slatedocs/slate/source/includes/_leveltracking.md

 #### Notes

-<p><b>*</b> One of the two Android identifiers must always be sent, but it is strongly recommended to send both when available, as only sending one may lead to discrepancies.</p>
+<p><b>*</b> Both GAID and AndroidID identifiers must always be sent, unless only Android ID is available on the device, such as with Amazon devices.</p>

 ### JSON Body: Other Parameters